Statistical Learning from Biased Training Samples: Conclusion

 \section{Conclusion}

-In this article, we have provided a sound methodology to address bias selection issues in statistical learning.
-We have extended the paradigmatic ERM approach to the situation where learning is based on biased training samples.
-In contrast to alternative techniques documented in the literature, the method proposed is very general and can be possibly applied to any ERM-like learning algorithm straightforwardly.
-It relies on a preliminary debiasing of the raw empirical risk functional in the spirit of the procedure introduced in \cite{Vardi85} for cdf estimation in biased sampling models.
-The theoretical analysis carried out under mild assumptions reveals that the learning rate thus achieved is the same as that attained in absence of any selection bias phenomenon, which is also empirically confirmed by the illustrative examples displayed in this paper.
+In this article, we have provided a sound methodology to address selection bias issues in statistical learning.
+We have extended the paradigmatic ERM approach to the situation where learning is based on several biased training samples.
+In contrast to alternative techniques previously documented in the literature, the method proposed covers a wide range of sample bias scenarios, and applies to any ERM-like learning algorithm.
+It relies on a preliminary debiasing of the raw empirical risk functional in the spirit of the procedure introduced in \cite{Vardi85} for cumulative distribution function estimation.
+The nonasymptotic theoretical analysis carried out under mild assumptions shows that the rate achieved is the same as that attained in absence of any selection bias.
+Numerical experiments are also documented, validating our theoretical findings.
+A natural direction for future research is now to extend the statistical learning approach promoted in this article to situations were the biasing models at work are only partially known.